 Nature plays a very important role in Japanese Zen and culture.
 One of the most beautiful Zen gardens in Japan, the Moss Garden in the Saiho-ji Buddhist temple in Kyoto displays the importance and the strong relationship between the human and nature which is at the core of Japanese Zen.
 We definitely recommend a visit to this very private garden when in Japan.

-This connection to nature is present in the interior and exterior design of Japanese architectural spaces in several ways like the indoor/outdoor design that we discussed previously, the earthy tones and free-form objects and rough/soft texture contrast to bring the natural and imperfect senses of the nature inside.
-The rough-soft texture contrast is done in a way that not one element is superior to the other in terms of visual weight and mental perception.
+This connection to nature is present in the interior and exterior design of Japanese architectural spaces in several ways like indoor/outdoor connection, earthy tones and free-form objects to bring the natural and imperfect senses of nature inside.
 The use of negative space, the textural and shape contrasts and the interior color palettes of Japanese designs are deeply rooted and connected to the Zen gardens as a form of living a more enlightened and awakened life.
-Elements of a space work together beyond the modern beloved principles of "practicality" but rather to lead a lifestyle that is taught and practiced by spiritual and religious beliefs of Zen.
+Elements of a space work together beyond the modern beloved principles of “practicality” but rather to lead a lifestyle taught and practiced by the spiritual and religious beliefs of Zen.

 As in nature, all the elements of a space, the positive and negative, the mass, the texture and colors exist in an equilibrium to the whole, the balance- a concept called Notan.